openedx/openedx-webhooks/docs/details.rst

     the "Github Lines Added" and "Github Lines Deleted" fields.

   - A GitHub status check called "openedx/cla" is added to the latest commit.
-    This is applied to all pull requests, even edX internal ones.
+    This is applied to all pull requests, even ones by authors internal to the pull request's organization.

 Updating Jira issue when pull requests change